mgoessen/tails-workshop/tails.md

 ![](https://tails.boum.org/install/inc/screenshots/mac_startup_usb.png){width=300px}

-And then you should see the same boot menu as Windows (possibly in a gray version).
+And then you should see the same boot menu as Windows.

-If you see "Security settings do not allow this Mac to use an external startup disk." message, you will have to follow a procedure to allow your mac to boot Tails: <https://tails.boum.org/install/mac/usb/#startup-security>.
+If you see message such as "Security settings do not allow this Mac to use an external startup disk", you will have to follow a procedure to allow your mac to boot Tails: <https://tails.boum.org/install/mac/usb/#startup-security>.

 [//]: # (TODO : 4.5, Verify how does look exactly the secure boot error msg)